 - In a small bowl, combine the paprika, salt, pepper, onion powder, thyme, garlic powder, and cayenne pepper.2 tablespoons ground paprika, 1 tablespoon kosher salt, 1 tablespoon ground black pepper, 1 tablespoon onion powder, 2 teaspoons dried thyme, 2 teaspoons garlic powder, ½-1 teaspoon cayenne pepper

-- Pat the chicken dry with paper towels, then rub the olive oil over the whole chicken and under the skin.
-Sprinkle the seasoning over the whole thing.1 whole chicken, 2 tablespoons olive oil
+- Pat the chicken dry with paper towels, then rub olive oil over the whole chicken and under the skin.1 (4-pound) whole chicken, 2 tablespoons olive oil

-- Pour out half of the beer, then lower the chicken over the top of the half-full beer can.
-Place the chicken in the center of the hot grill and close the lid.
-Cook the chicken for 1 hour, undisturbed, then check the temperature every 15 minutes after until an instant-read thermometer reads 165°F.12 ounces beer
+- Place the chicken in the center of the hot grill and close the lid.
+Cook for 1 hour, undisturbed.

-- Carefully transfer the chicken and can to a baking tray, cover loosely with foil, and rest for 10 minutes before carving and serving.
+- Carefully transfer the chicken and can to a baking tray, cover loosely with foil, and rest for 10 minutes.

 Notes

-- Be sure to empty some of the beer from the can, it should be half full when you place on the chicken.
+- Be sure to empty some of the beer from the can–it should only be half full when you place the chicken over it.

-- Let the chicken rest after cooking for at least 10 minutes.
+- Let the chicken rest after cooking for at least 10 minutes before carving.
 This will help to make it extra juicy and flavorful.